contactandyc/another-c-library/1_getting_started.md

 cd $stla
 ```

-To test whether you have `make` and `gcc` installed (what's needed for this project).
+To test whether you have `make` and `gcc` installed (both requirements for this project).
 Change the directory to the first example and then run `make`
 ```bash
 cd $stla/illustrations/1_getting_started/1_test_setup
 make